 (or How I came to be a blockchain blogger)

 I love blockchain technology.
 I love it so much I quit my job leading a team of FX trading software developers at Credit Suisse to become the Asia business development director, for a venture capital funded bitcoin exchange called itBit (now Paxos).
 In 2015 I left itBit to spend more time studying and researching blockchains independently, and in 2016 I joined R3 as Director of Research in the Lab & Research Centre in Singapore.
+At R3 I was variously responsible for writing research reports and for our work on tokenised cash and financial assets, including central bank digital currencies.
 I’ve been recognised as one of Asia’s top 100 FinTech influencers for two years in a row.
 But I’m getting ahead of myself.

 The journey.
 I cut my teeth in business at OC&C Strategy Consultants in London.
 That’s where I learnt the ropes of consulting, something I put to good use running my own blockchain consulting business in 2015 and 2016.
 After exploring that for a while, a journey that took me from City offices to repairing container ships in a dockyard in Guangdong, I decided to have a go at banking.
 My first stop was market-making in foreign exchange as a G10 spot trader at Barclays Capital also in London, which turned out to be a fantastic foundation for understanding market dynamics.
 My next stop after Barclays Capital was Credit Suisse, where I translated between developer-speak and trader-speak to make sure that the software we developed was actually helpful to the people using it.